datacarpentry/semester-biology/exercises/Spatial-data-elevation-histogram-R.md

 	Turn the dataframe into a spatial object and extract the elevations for the points in the object.
 Test that your function works by putting in `"Peromyscus manipulatus"` as the argument.

-7. Run this function on the following vector of mouse species names using a for loop to get a vector of elevations for 50 occurrences for each of these 5 species.
+7. Run this function on the following vector of mouse species names using either a loop to get a vector or an apply function to get a list of elevations for 50 occurrences of each of these 5 species.

 	```
 	mouse_species = c("Peromyscus maniculatus", "Peromyscus leucopus", "Peromyscus eremicus", "Peromyscus merriami", "Peromyscus boylii")